When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Telepaths Living Among Humans

-This collection of five books is highly acclaimed and could become the next best thing.
+This series is massive right now.
 Fans of Harry Potter or superheroes are sure to enjoy it.

-Sophie is telepathic, and it’s up to her to save a world she never knew she was a part of.
-She’s led on a journey to a mystical world, where she learns her power is not the only thing that makes her different.
-Can she figure out why she was hidden with humans before it’s too late?
+Sophie is telepathic, and it’s up to her to save a world she never knew she was part of.
+She’s led on a journey to a mystical realm where she learns her power isn’t the only thing that makes her different.
+It is a chunky book, so it’s great for fast readers who need a story with some meat on its bones.

 Product Specs